-On successful completion of this programme you will have knowledge and understanding of:
+Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:

-- A1. a substantial range of legal principles and processes relevant to your specialist choices; - A2.
+- A1. a substantial range of legal principles and processes relevant to your specialist choices: - A2.
 UK law and, where appropriate, European Law; UK law and, where appropriate, international law; - A3. current legal issues in the UK and, where appropriate, internationally; - A4. current developments at the forefront of the subject; - A5. the social and economic context underpinning the modules; - A6. legal research methods, including case analysis, statutory review, and consideration of international materials.